Discover Whakarewarewa Village & Geothermal Attraction

 The Meeting House in Whakarewarewa | Photo: Travel In Culture

-Our Māori guide now shows where they prepare the traditional Hāngi meal in a steam box.
-When he was a child he used to have the job to place a couple of chickens in the box on the way to school.
-They then cooked slowly over the thermal heat during most of the day, and he picked them up again when returning from school – ready for the family’s dinner!
+Our Māori guide now shows us where the traditional hāngi meal is prepared in a steam box.
+When he was a child, one of his daily tasks was to place a couple of chickens in the steam box on his way to school.
+They would then slowly cook over the thermal heat throughout the day — and by the time he returned home, they were ready for the family’s dinner!

 Our guide pulls the corn out of the kitchen pool | Photo: Travel In Culture